How To Safely Throw A Baby In The Air And Catch Them

-It’s an established ritual of parenthood – or at least the parenthood depicted by slow-mo, soft-focus commercials.
-Babies are tossed lovingly into the air, where they hang and smiling weightless for a beautiful moment before being caught by their parents.
+It’s an established ritual of parenthood — or at least the parenthood depicted by slow-mo, soft-focus commercials: Babies are tossed lovingly into the air, where they hang and smile weightless for a beautiful moment before being caught by their parents.
 It’s such a common meme that almost every new parent feels compelled to try it at least once.
 And it can be super fun.
-However, executed poorly, it can also be dangerous and terrifying for the kid.
+However, executed poorly, throwing a baby in the air can also be dangerous and terrifying for the child.
 With a little bit of consideration, though, parents can give their children that sensation of flight relatively safely.

-It’s all about the catch according to Amanda Johnson, a former cheerleader turned cheerleading coach who has worked with kids as young as three (and held her fair share of babies).“The best place to catch babies are by the armpits, with the baby facing you, thumb on the front of the baby and four fingers on the back,” she explains.
+It’s all about the catch, says Amanda Johnson, a former cheerleader turned cheerleading coach who has worked with kids as young as 3 (and held her fair share of babies).
+“The best place to catch babies are by the armpits, with the baby facing you, thumb on the front of the baby and four fingers on the back,” she explains.

-It’s an intuitive way to catch babies; it’s also how to introduce them to heights, by holding them up and seeing how they react.
-It’s critical that the baby face the thrower so that they can gauge looks of surprise, fear, or concern.
+It’s an intuitive way to catch babies; it’s also how to introduce them to heights — by holding them up and seeing how they react.
+It’s critical that the baby face the thrower so they can gauge looks of surprise, fear, or concern.
 But the point isn’t just to make sure that the baby isn’t getting scared or dropped.
-The point is to make sure that neck injury is not a risk.
+The point is to make sure that neck injury isn’t a risk.

 Adults should also consider their own safety.
 Cheerleaders catch a greater percentage of their body weight than parents, but their best practices protect them from injury.
 Johnson recommends dropping into a squatting position while catching a child, with the back perpendicular to the ground.
 This acts as a shock absorber for both the catcher and the faller.
 The catcher’s spine won’t have to absorb all the impact of the catch, and it slightly lengthens the deceleration of the faller, making it a little more comfortable.